Skip to content

 Chimpanzee Tracking

 The most popular activity in Nyungwe Forest is chimpanzee tracking.
-Nyungwe forest has about 400 individual chimpanzees distributed into two habituated groups.
+The Nyungwe forest has about 400 individual chimpanzees distributed into two habituated groups.

-The chimpanzee trekking experience starts at 5 am and each trekking group has a maximum of 8 members and can take between 2-6 hours.
-Most of them live in Nyungwe Forest (60 individuals) while the rest are found in Cyamudongo Forest (30 individuals).
+The chimpanzee trekking experience starts at 5 am, and each trekking group has a maximum of 8 members and can take between 2-6 hours.
+Most of them live in Nyungwe Forest (60 individuals), while the rest are found in Cyamudongo Forest (30 individuals).
 The briefing takes place in either Uwinka, Gisakura, or Kitabi.

 Rwenzori Colobus Monkey Trekking